History of art: Prehistory

 Prehistoric art includes a broad range of art made by painters and sculptors from illiterate cultures, including some of the earliest human artifacts.
 Among the first art objects are decorative artifacts from Middle Stone Age Africa.
 Containers from that period have also been discovered in South Africa that may have been used to hold paints dating as far back as 100,000 years ago.

 A form of prehistoric art found all over the world, especially in Europe, small prehistoric statuettes known as Venus figurines with exaggerated breasts and bellies were made, the most famous ones being the Venus of Hohle Fels and the Venus of Willendorf, found in Germany and Austria.
 Most have small heads, wide hips, and legs that taper to a point.
 Arms and feet are often absent, and the head is usually small and faceless.

 The Venus of Hohle Fels is one of the numerous objects found at the Caves and Ice Age Art in the Swabian Jura UNESCO World Heritage Site, where the oldest non-stationary works of human art yet discovered were found, in the form of carved animal and humanoid figurines, in addition to the oldest musical instruments unearthed so far, with the artifacts dating between 43,000 and 35,000 BC.

 The best-known prehistoric artworks are the large Paleolithic cave paintings that depict animals in continental Europe, particularly the ones at Lascaux in the Dordogne region of France.
 Several hundred decorated caves are known, spanning the Upper Paleolithic period (c.
 38,000–12,000 BC).
 There are examples in Ukraine, Italy and Great Britain, but most of them are in France and Spain.
-Many theories have been suggested about the art's purpose, the most accepted being that it was part of religious rituals, possibly to evoke hunting success.